vinoekat/The-landscape-of-cellular-clearence-systems-across-human-tissues/README.md

 ## Source files
 The source files can be found in the "Source files" folder.
 ## Output files
-The output files can be found in the "Results" folder.
-Each file summarizes data to generate plots of each figure.
+The output files can be found in the "Article results" folder.
+Each file *.xlsx file summarizes data that generates plots for each figure.
+Sheet name and letters correspont to the figure letters.